Dronesmith-tech/Drone-Show/readme.md

-# PewPew
+# Payload Cli
-A Skyworks Production

 ## User Guide

 ### Using the command line program
-1. First, *copy* `Engineering/Software/pewpew/` folder to your local computer.
-2. Ensure a telemetry radio is plugged into your respected PC, and make note of its device path (OSX) or COM port number (Windows).
+1. Ensure a telemetry radio is plugged into your respected PC, and make note of its device path (OSX) or COM port number (Windows).
-3. If you have not already, [download and install](https://nodejs.org/en/download/) Nodejs.
+2. If you have not already, [download and install](https://nodejs.org/en/download/) Nodejs.
-4. In your terminal, change to the `repl` directory, and invoke `node pewpew.js <serialdevpath> --repl`. `<serialdevpath>` is the devive path or COM port at which your telemetry radio is located.
+3. In your terminal, change to the `repl` directory, and invoke `node pewpew.js <serialdevpath> --repl`. `<serialdevpath>` is the devive path or COM port at which your telemetry radio is located.

 If everything works, you should see a message similar to this:
 `pew> Connected to serial device.`

 You may need to reinstall the node modules depending on your PC and operating system.
 If you are having node errors that are crashing the program, *ensure* that you are in the root of the `repl` directory, and run `rm -rf node_modules/` to remove the modules directory.
 Then, run `npm install` to reinstall the modules.

 **NOTE**: Currently, only versions of nodejs *prior* to the io.js merge are supported.
 This is due to the politics of open source software and the merge issues that originate from it. `Nodejs v4+` **will not work**.
 If you are using OSX, you can rollback to the supported version by running `brew switch node 0.12.7` in the command line.

 Commands: